sdiehl28/baseball-analytics/README.md

 Examples of baseball data analysis will be provided later in the form of Jupyter Notebooks.

-### MLB Data
+## MLB Data Overview

-#### Lahman Overview
+### Lahman Overview

-Lahman has MLB statistics summarized by **player per year** and by **team per year**.
+Lahman has MLB statistics summarized **per player per year** and **per team per year**.

 The Lahman data is tidy and has several csv files.
-The latest description of each csv file has been copied to the `data/lahman` directory and is called readme2017.txt.
+The latest description of each csv file has been copied from the Lahman website to the `data/lahman` directory and is called readme2017.txt.
 Loosely speaking, a description of data might be called "readme" or "data dictionary" or "code book".

 As of December 2019, Lahman has data through the end of the 2019 season.